-The Register representative performing technical supervision at the manufacturer of aluminium-steel semi-finished products with no metallurgical production of all the composite material components shall be provided with the manufacturer quality certificates for basic materials.
+The Register representative performing technical supervision at the manufacturer of aluminium-steel semi-finished products with no metallurgical production of all the composite material components shall be provided with the Manufacturer's Certificates for basic materials.
 Suppliers of basic materials for aluminium-steel semi-finished product manufacture shall be recognized by the Register.